pbrennancpe/CodingDemos/Ticketing/README.md

 Tickets are always created with OPEN status

+POST is used here for the update method instead of PUT or PATCH because of personal preferrence.
+It could easily be changed to PUT or PATCH.

 If a field is not included in the Update method that field will not be set to null instead it will be left unchanged.

 The User get exists purely to populate fields on the Front End to allow tickets to be reassigned.